Skip to main content

 Experimental Feature

-This experimental feature may contain unexpected behavior, have its functionality change in the future.
+This experimental feature may contain unexpected behavior and have its functionality change in the future.

-Starting from v0.15, GreptimeDB supports using pipeline to process Loki push requests.
+Starting from version v0.15, GreptimeDB supports using pipelines to process Loki push requests.
 You can simply set the HTTP header x-greptime-pipeline-name to the target pipeline name to enable pipeline processing.

-Note, if the request data go through the pipeline engine, GreptimeDB will add prefix to the label and metadata column names:
+Note: When request data goes through the pipeline engine, GreptimeDB adds prefixes to the label and metadata column names:

 • loki_label_ before each label name